fly-lang/fly/llvm/docs/ProgrammersManual.rst

 If your usage pattern follows a strict insert-then-query approach, you can trivially use the same approach as :ref:`sorted vectors for set-like containers
 <dss_sortedvectorset>`.
 The only difference is that your query function (which
-uses std::lower_bound to get efficient log(n) lookup) should only compare the key, not both the key and value.
+uses std::lower_bound to getValue efficient log(n) lookup) should only compare the key, not both the key and value.
 This yields the same advantages as sorted vectors for sets.